 2022 has been named “The Year of Change” in nursing, with the charge being led by predictions of increases in demand in home health and a growing importance of staff well-being.
 But at the same time, a survey reviewing the long-term impact of the COVID-19 pandemic has found that about one-third of all nurses are considering leaving the profession.

-This phase of disruption in nursing means that nursing leaders will need to rethink their approach to contingent staffing—particularly how they build out and implement their pools of PRN nurse professionals and the strategies they use to keep turnover low, reduce costs, and ensure the best possible outcomes for their patients.
+This phase of disruption in nursing means that nursing leaders will need to rethink their approach to contingent staffing—particularly how they build out and implement their float pools of nurse professionals and the strategies they use to keep turnover low, reduce costs, and ensure the best possible outcomes for their patients.

-PRN nursing professionals are responsible for caring for a wide variety of patients.
+Float pool nursing professionals are responsible for caring for a wide variety of patients.
 In long-term care (LTC) settings they can be responsible for duties including:

 - Collecting data from patients and family.

 - Creating, updating, and implementing care plans under the direction of a registered nurse.

 - Caring for patients, including administering treatments and medications, dressing changes, and maintaining established standards of care.

 - Upholding standards, including infection control, safety, communication, CQI, and teaching and research activities.

 Due to the nature of their responsibilities and changing environments, float pool nursing professionals typically thrive on variety.

 Opportunities in working with a float pool nurse